wordofwarning/wordofwarning.org/current/2019-emergency/index.md

 *Presented by* Word of Warning *in association with* NIAMOS, STUN *+* Z-arts

 #### Saturday 21 September, 12noon-10pm.
 Pay What You Decide
-Manchester's twentieth annual manic micro-marathon of the bizarre and the beautiful spreads its wings across two Hulme buildings — the decaying splendour of NIAMOS and the familiar turf of STUN + Z-arts.
+Manchester's twentieth annual manic micro-marathon of the bizarre, the bold + the beautiful spreads its wings across two Hulme buildings — the decaying splendour of NIAMOS and the familiar turf of STUN + Z-arts.
 From stage to stairwell, dress circle to box office, some 34 live works in a travelling takeover…

 **From noon** dip in and out of ongoing performances, installations, and limited capacity experiences at NIAMOS; **from 5pm** join us for a series of short sit-down shows at STUN Studio + Z-arts. **Sample the different — then pay what you decide!**